DOAGenesys/SF-LWC-SummarizationAPI/README.md

 # Genesys Cloud Copilot Summary & Wrap-up LWC for Salesforce

 **Disclaimer: This code is intended for research and demonstration purposes.
-It requires extensive testing and adaptation before being considered for use in a production environment.
+It requires testing before being considered for use in a production environment.
 Ensure all security, error handling, and scalability aspects are thoroughly reviewed and addressed according to your organization's standards.**

 ## Overview